 The submission system will open for submissions approximately four weeks before the submission deadline.

-At the highest level, the best papers (and posters) present something new, are interesting, and are well done.
-More, specifically, reviewers consider the following:
+At the highest level, the submitted papers and notes present novel and interesting content that is well presented.
+More, specifically, reviewers should consider the following for their reviews:

 - Are the questions to be examined clearly stated?

 - If the research was experimental, was it rigorously and carefully done?
-Are there enough details so that someone else can repeat the evaluation and get the same results within the limits of statistical error?
-As an example, driving performance studies should use the terms in SAE Recommended Practice J2944 or provide alternative terms and definitions of equal specificity.
+Are there enough details so that someone else can repeat the evaluation (for instance use SAE J2944 definitions) and get the same results within the limits of statistical error?

 - Is the paper well written (e.g., no grammatical errors, references are formatted properly)?
-Note: If you writing skills are not very good, ask a professional editor to edit your manuscript.
+Note to authors: If you writing skills are not very good, please consult a professional editor to edit your manuscript.

 Upon Acceptance of Your submission